January 02, 2018 3 min read

 Here are some factors related to it:

-While a few women are predisposed to experience PPD, mothers even with a healthy baby and body can attain it.
+While a few women are predisposed to experience PPD, mothers, even with a healthy baby and body, can attain it.

 Best Ways to Treat Postpartum Depression

 At first, the moment you experience postpartum depression, see a mental health doctor.
 You may need to see a counselor on a regular basis or start a medical treatment to treat the depression.
-Often, doctors recommend both the ways.
+Often, doctors recommend both ways.

-What Else is Helpful?
+What else is helpful?

 Lifestyle change works as a boon for postpartum depression.
 There are several things that you can do to reduce the level of PPD.